 There is a direct linkage and correlation between the RPOA 2.0 actions and the SDGs.
-This can be envisaged through the following table
+This can be mapped through the following table:

 SDGs Agreed RPOA 2.0 SDG 1 & SDG 2 Implementation of the COASTFISH regional framework for sustainable coastal fisheries and poverty reduction initiatives in achieving food security and improving coastal livelihoods.

-1 Climate Change, Coastal development (related to e.g. Tourism, Infrastructure, Urbanization, Aquaculture, Mining and oil and gas exploitation), Overfishing, Destructive fishing, Take/Poaching of Threatened Species, Pollution.
-However, some respondents mentioned how aquaculture and coastal resource extraction was now deemed a relevant threat that is not being addressed yet.

-Strengthen sustainable marine tourism and other related or allied Strengthen sustainable manne tothsmand other related or alled livelihood enterprises in the Coral Triangle Region to improve the well-being of coastal communities.
+Strengthen sustainable marine tourism and other related or allied livelihood enterprises in the Coral Triangle Region to improve the well-being of coastal communities.
 SDG 5 Implementation of Gender Equality and Social Inclusion (GESI) Policy.

+Climate Change, Coastal development (related to e.g. Tourism, Infrastructure, Urbanization, Aquaculture, Mining and oil and gas exploitation), Overfishing, Destructive fishing, Take/Poaching of Threatened Species, Pollution.
+However, some respondents mentioned how aquaculture and coastal resource extraction was now deemed a relevant threat that is not being addressed vet.

 SDG 13 Improve capacity in generating and reporting information on Climate Change risks Development of policy and science-based research studies that cuts across all the objectives A to C for decision-making on key regional/global issues that will have significant impacts on the CT Region's marine and coastal communities.
 SDG 14 Support and/or strengthen regional and national conservation, adaptation & mitigation approaches, management actions and financing models on coastal and marine ecosystems (coral reefs, mangroves, and seagrass beds) in the Priority Seascapes and CTMPAS through strategic partnerships.
-Develop and implement strategies and initiatives for addressing waste management and marine pollution in the Coral Triangle region.
+Develop and implement strategies and initiatives for addressing marine pollution in the Coral Triangle region.
 Establishing and managing effective migratory species (marine mammals, sea turtles, sharks and rays) corridors in the Coral Triangle region.
 SDG 17 Partnerships, Assessment and Implementation of Climate Change Adaptation for coastal environment and small-islands ecosystems Effectively address and combat illegal wildlife trade, including increased regional collaboration and improved monitoring efforts, in the Coral Triangle region.
 Build on existing sub-regional groupings and implement transboundary actions in support of addressing IUU fishing in the CT Region.